Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks

-The first three of these constraints are obtained by contracting two indices of $\b{M}$.
-For $\b{M}^*$, which is fully symmetric, any contraction of two indices produces the same second-order tensor, and the three contraints for $\b{M}$ collapse into one:
+The first three of these constraints are obtained by contracting two indices of $\tens{M}$.
+For $\tens{M}^*$, which is fully symmetric, any contraction of two indices produces the same second-order tensor, and the first three constraints for $\tens{M}$ collapse into one:

 where $S_4$ and $S_2$ are the symmetric groups on four and two elements, respectively.
-All of the terms in the sum are zero except for $M_{ijkk} = M_{jikk} = \avg{u_iu_j}$ and $M_{kkij} = M_{kkji} = D_{ij}$ due to the symmetry of $\b{M}$.
+All of the terms in the sum are zero except for $M_{ijkk} = M_{jikk} = \rs_{ij}$ and $M_{kkij} = M_{kkji} = D_{ij}$ due to the symmetry of $\tens{M}$.
 Since $M^*_{ijkk}$ is a symmetric second-order tensor, Eq.~\ref{eq:ms-constraint} decomposes into $0\rm{e} + 2\rm{e}$ and represents six constraints.

-As $\b{M}^*$ decomposes into $0\rm{e} + 2\rm{e} + 4\rm{e}$, for there to remain an undetermined part of the tensor, it must be that the final constraint in Eq.~\ref{eq:m-constraint} does not impose any additional restrictions on $\b{M}^*$.
-Indeed, writing $\b{M} = \b{M}^* + \b{M}'$, where $\b{M}'$ is the non-fully symmetric part of $\b{M}$, the final constraint becomes
+As $\tens{M}^*$ decomposes into $0\rm{e} + 2\rm{e} + 4\rm{e}$, for there to remain an undetermined part of the tensor, it must be that the final constraint in Eq.~\ref{eq:m-constraint} does not impose any additional restrictions on $\tens{M}^*$.
+Indeed, writing $\tens{M} = \tens{M}^* + \tens{M}'$, where $\tens{M}'$ is the non-fully symmetric part of $\tens{M}$, the final constraint becomes

-but for $\sym(\varepsilon_{ipq}M^*_{jqpk})$, contracting a pair of symmetric and antisymmetric indices makes the term zero.
-Hence, the $\b{Q}^*$ relation only constrains the non-fully symmetric part of $\b{M}$, leaving the $\ell = 4$ components of $\b{M}^*$ to be modeled.
+but for $\sym(\epsilon_{ipq}M^*_{jqpk})$, contracting a pair of symmetric and antisymmetric indices makes the term zero.
+Hence, the $\tens{Q}^*$ relation only constrains the non-fully symmetric part of $\tens{M}$, leaving the $\ell = 4$ components of $\tens{M}^*$ to be modeled.